A beginner’s guide to hiking

 What should you take hiking?

 - A good backpack, with back support.
-Carrying lots of things puts a lot of pressure on your back and investing in something proper will save your back!
+Carrying lots of things puts a lot of pressure on your back and investing in something proper will save your back! a 20-25 litre backpack should be big enough for one day, but get something bigger if you plan on doing one hike over several days.

 - Water.
 Lots and lots of water!
 You will need to stay hydrated.
+At least one litre per two hours.

 - A reusable water bottle.
 Fill up on that fresh mountain spring water!